My cholent (or tshoolnt) recipe from Vienna.

 - Add flour and stir well.

-Season with the two paprikas, stir and immediately start to add bit by bit 2 cups of cold water.
+Season with the two paprikas and the pepper, stir and immediately start to add bit by bit 2 cups of cold water.
 Continue to stir well until there are no lumps.

 - Mix in the chicken stock and the dried porcini mushrooms.